prog420/design-patterns-aqa/src/main/java/patterns/creational/objectPool/ObjectPool.md

 * We have to decide whether to create new pooled objects: when pool is empty or to wait until an object becomes available.
 Choice is  influenced by whether the object is tied to a fixed number of external resources.

+#### Real life examples

+* Popular pattern in game development - instatiating game object is a costly task; sometimes it's required to create many short-lived objects (e.g. bullets in bullet hell games) so it's convenient to use object pool.
+* Example from Java Library: `java.util.concurrent.ThreadPoolExecutor`